dainst/chronontology-backend/docs/rest-api-reference.md

 ### Response header

-The location response header will contain the `@id` of the created element, if successful.
-It is the same as the `@id field of the response body.
+The location response header will contain the `id` of the created element, if successful.
+It is the same as the `id field of the response body.
 It will be a string like

 ```
 /typename/T7UlxIk8miMQ